Wednesday, September 23, 2015

 A new look, a new name, a new blog

 I've blogged as Reverend Mom for ten years now.
-When I started, I was working part-time and staying home with my two daughters.
+When I started, I was working part-time and staying home with my two children.

 They are now almost 19 and 16.
 One is a sophomore in college; the other is a junior in high school.